Good Luck to You, Leo Grande: Plot

 In a hotel room, Nancy Stokes welcomes a male sex worker named Leo Grande.
-An anxious Nancy explains that she has never had an orgasm, and she has vowed never again to fake one after the death of her husband two years earlier.
-She is insecure about her body and age, and embarrassed at having hired Leo, and he tries to put her at ease.
+Anxious, she explains that she has never had an orgasm, and has vowed never again to fake one after the death of her husband two years earlier.
+Nancy is insecure about her body and age, and embarrassed at having hired Leo, who tries to put her at ease.

 Leo expresses no shame about sex work, but he reveals that his mother believes him to be an oil rig worker.
 Nancy shares that she is disappointed in her adult children, adding that she is a retired religious education teacher.
-Her husband was her only sexual partner and found oral sex demeaning, and they never deviated from unfulfilling missionary sex for thirty-one years together.
+Her husband was her only sexual partner and found oral sex demeaning, and they never deviated from unfulfilling missionary sex with no foreplay for thirty-one years together.

-Nancy recounts her most sensual experience: as a teenager on a family holiday in Greece, a hotel worker took an interest in her; alone in the garden, he began kissing and fingering her before being interrupted, and she left the following day.
-Seeing Nancy aroused and relaxed by her own story, Leo kisses and fingers her.
+Nancy recounts her most sensual experience: as a teenager on a family holiday in Greece, a hotel worker took an interest in her.
+Alone in the garden, he began kissing and fingering her before being interrupted, and she left the following day.
+Seeing Nancy aroused and relaxed by her own story, Leo kisses her and initiates some form of sex.

 A week later, Nancy meets Leo in the same hotel room for a second session.
-Though still not having achieved an orgasm, she has prepared a bucket list of sexual activities to experience for the first time, beginning with fellatio.
-She remains anxious, worsened by phone calls from her daughter, but Leo relaxes her through dancing and a massage.
+She has prepared a bucket list of five sexual activities to experience for the first time, beginning with oral sex on him.
+Nancy remains business-like and tense, worsened by a phone call from her daughter, but Leo relaxes her later through dancing and a massage.
 Fearing that she sacrificed her youth and potential adventures for her family, she is overwhelmed after touching a shirtless Leo, who encourages her to embrace her own body.

-Leo reveals he has a younger brother in the military, from whom he is estranged, and suggests Nancy book more sessions, but she accuses him of trying to make more money.
+Nancy talks about wanting to feel 16 again and mentions her old teaching job and how outrageous some of her girl students' were and how she opposed their shortening hemlines, 'some of the male teachers were like lambs to the slaughter.'
+Leo thinks those men might have been in the wrong job and defends the girls' rights to wear what they choose.
+Nancy says maybe his generation need a war to use up their energy.
+Leo reveals he has a younger brother in the military, from whom he is estranged.
+When he suggests Nancy book more sessions, she accuses him of trying to make more money.
 He tells her about his other clients, explaining that he obtains genuine pleasure from seeing their pleasure.
 Nancy sees Leo becoming aroused as he describes his work, which in turn arouses her, and she finally performs fellatio on him.